Border Patrol reports the arrest of 10 sex offenders in the Miami sector: The group includes Cubans

 -Statutory sexual seduction.

--Request from a minor for sexual activities.
+-Request of a minor for sexual activities.

 At least two of those arrested are of Cuban origin